GuanceCloud/datakit/internal/export/doc/en/inputs/hostobject.md

 ### Turn on Cloud Synchronization {#cloudinfo}

-Datakit turns on cloud synchronization by default, and currently supports Alibaba Cloud/Tencent Cloud/AWS/Huawei Cloud/Microsoft Cloud.
+Datakit turns on cloud synchronization by default, and currently supports Alibaba Cloud/Tencent Cloud/AWS/Huawei Cloud/Microsoft Cloud/Volcano Engine.
 You can specify the cloud vendor explicitly by setting the cloud_provider tag, or you can detect it automatically by Datakit:

 ```toml
 [inputs.hostobject.tags]